-The deadline for accepting a 2013 Summer Stipends award is April 26, 2013.
-To accept the award, please complete, sign, and return the acceptance form to the NEH Summer Stipends Program by either scanning and e-mailing it to email@example.com or faxing it to (202) 606-8204 by this deadline.
+The deadline for accepting a 2017 Summer Stipends award is April 28, 2017.
+To accept the award, please complete, sign, and return the acceptance form to the NEH Summer Stipends Program by scanning and e-mailing it to firstname.lastname@example.org by this deadline.
 If you have questions, contact the Summer Stipends Program via the information in the letterhead.

 Part One of this document describes the terms and conditions governing NEH Summer Stipends awards.